pkgreen90/pokemon-tcg-data/README.md

 | --- | --- |
 | data | This contains the raw tab files.
 Some files use column from other files (see schema for further information) |
 | schema | The schema for the files and how they related to each other |

+## Schema

+The schema directory makes use of a program called [Plantuml](https://plantuml.com/).
+This has a dependency upon [Graphviz](https://www.graphviz.org/download/).
+The schema directory contains two sub-directories:

+- entity_relationship_digrams
+- exported_images

+### entity_relationship_digrams

+This is the raw plantuml code files that are used to produce the exported images.

+### exported_images

+This directory contains the exported files that are used to display within other files.

 ## Contributing